Cobh travel guide

 Map of attractions

-Take a closer look at the street map below for the exact locations of all the top attractions in Cobh.
+Take a closer look at the town map below for the exact locations of all the top attractions in Cobh.

 Photo of Aerial view of St. Coleman’s Cathedral and the Deck of Cards, a gravity-defying row of candy-colored houses stacked on a vertiginous hill, in Cobh, Ireland.